-If you've created software or a website directly relevant to game artwork, you are welcome to create a thread in Technical Talk.
+Please post in Technical Talk if you've created software or service directly relevant to game artwork.
 We simply ask that you explain your service in detail, and post updates in the same thread rather than make new ones.

 The Polycount Forum is Not Your "blog"

-What we mean by this, is please don't create mindless threads that is off-topic to the Polycount Community.
+What we mean by this, is please don't create mindless threads that are off-topic to the Polycount Community.

 If you have a topic of reasonable discussion to post, then by all means, please post away and let the intelligent discussion begin.
-However, we do not want to see random posts of "I ate cookies today" or "My car is blue", etc. etc. Even within the General Discussions
+However, we do not want to see random posts of "I ate cookies today" or "My car is blue", or rants about gaming culture.
+Even within the General Discussions

 forum, there is no place on Polycount for such threads.
 They provide no topic for discussion and are generally useless and become filled with useless replies.